 Widely considered to be the top two flea and tick control medications on the market, I decided to compare K9 Advantix II and Frontline Plus in order to help determine which flea medicine is a better choice.
 By researching and compiling authoritative information from users and trusted sources, I’ve come up with a definitive comparison of these top flea and tick killers.

-This chart compares the products’ effectiveness against different types of pests:
+This chart compares manufacturer claims about the products’ effectiveness against different types of pests:

 |Lowest Price This Week|

 The written comparison below focuses on the following similarities and differences:

 - Active ingredients, how they work, what parasites and/or pests they kill or control